 Does the teeth bonding procedure hurt?

 No, this procedure is relatively painless.
 In most cases, Dr. Adams will not even need to numb the patient.
-You may experience some discomfort or tooth sensitivity after your appointment, however.
-If that is the case for you, you can take over-the-counter pain relievers as needed.
+However, you may experience some discomfort or tooth sensitivity after your appointment.
+Still, you can take over-the-counter pain relievers as needed.

 How long is the recovery time?